What is the Breakeven Point for Your Early Childhood Education Program?

 When Should You Calculate Your Breakeven Point?

-Some organizations may decide to use a breakeven tool annually, updating it to provide a check on how they are budgeting.
+Some organizations may use a breakeven tool annually, updating it to provide a check on how they are budgeting.
 Another use of a breakeven tool is when an organization is considering a change like one of the following:

 • Moving to a different location with different space constraints